Skip to main content

 If you are interested in constructing a provincially licensed dairy plant, please contact Food Protection Services to discuss the application steps with a dairy inspector.
 A detailed proposal including the building plans must be approved by a dairy inspector prior to the start of any construction.
 Please refer to the overview of the application process and documents needed for an application to inform your planning.

-Dairy plant licenses are not transferable to a new owner (e.g. sale of dairy plant) or to a new operating location (e.g. new dairy plant).
+Dairy plant licences are not transferable to a new owner (e.g. sale of dairy plant) or to a new operating location (e.g. new dairy plant).
 Please contact Food Protection Services and the dairy inspectors in advance so that an inspection can be completed and outstanding issues be corrected.
-When requirements have been met, the original license is cancelled and a new dairy plant license is issued to the new licensee.
+When requirements have been met, the original license is cancelled and a new dairy plant licence is issued to the new licensee.

 If you are planning to make substantial changes to critical equipment (i.e. pasteurizers), renovations, construction, or add new products and production lines, you will need to contact the dairy inspector for their pre-approval.
 Please contact Food Protection Services with information about any planned significant changes to a licensed plant or new product lines so the dairy inspectors can advise on the next steps and what information must be submitted.